zanylane/Swarm-Soccer-Robot/README.md

 school.
 It worked out pretty well, but the control system that was to be designed by other members of the team was never completed, unfortunately, so I don't know how well it might have done in an actual competition.

-The PCB design files are Eagle format.
+The PCB design files are Eagle format, and the programming was done in AVR Studio.